 What equipment needs to be insured: The type and age of any equipment you need to insure will play a large role in how much your insurance policy costs.
 Heavy machinery will cost more to insure than a couple of laptops, and older machines with -rare parts might cost more to insure because they are more difficult to repair.

 A business owners policy (or BOP) covers property that's on-site.
 It's a good starting place for business owners since it's more comprehensive than personal property insurance and is still affordable.
 A BOP combines business liability insurance with commercial property insurance, so your business will be covered from any claims related to property damage as well as claims related to bodily injury and personal injury.
 If you're interested in combining your commercial property insurance with your business liability insurance, talk to an insurance agent today to see how you can get full coverage.

 If you're a business owner, you should have commercial property insurance to stay protected in case of a disaster.
-Enter your zip code in the box above and click “Let’s Start” to get a quote fast and easy.
-If you prefer you can reach one of our specialists by phone at 1-877-907-5267.
+Enter your zip code and click “Get Quote” to get a quote fast and easy.